Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 “Shore?
 You mean our Mare Nostrum or some inland lake?”

-Stephanus knew that the Mediterranean (which was what the Mare Nostrum was called in Latin) was very big, and had heard talk of ancient stories of places far from his city.
+Stephanus knew that the Mediterranean (which in Latin is Mare Nostrum meaning 'our sea') was very big, and he had heard talk of ancient stories of places far from his city.

 “I don't mean Mare Nostrum.”